 Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo online has helped them find a new direction in life.
 Many of these people were coping with serious illness, trauma or some type of sadness.
 I have seen time and time again all kinds of people, from military veterans to lost teenagers, male and female all find a new path in life and even break out of the bondage of sadness.

-I've spelled out a clear and good reason to NEVER bury your desires or give up on your dreams of learning to play guitar, try playing a cigar box guitar...Even if you are 75 years old, it's never too late!
+I've spelled out a clear reason to NEVER bury your desires or give up on your dreams of learning to play guitar, try playing a cigar box guitar...Even if you're 70 years old, it's never too late!

 Blues music is simple by its nature to learn.
-It's a primitve music that is built without structure, keys, or music theory.
+It's a primitve music that is played without a fixed structure, or having to use music theory.

 If you're someone trying to replicate vintage 1920's and 30's music, a resonator guitar will take you back in time.
 They're awesome musical time machines that were invented and played in the 1920's and 30's before electric guitars were in use.